DrC0okie/HEIG_CLD_Labo2/README.md

 ### Configuration of JMeter

-We except the number of threads, have configured jmeter as follows:
+Except the number of threads, have configured jmeter as follows:

 1. Thread Group: Ramp-up period: `1 second`, Loop Count: `1`
 2. HTTP Request Defaults: ip of the load balancer : `34.238.65.232`
 3. HTTP Cookie Manager: basic configuration
 4. HTTP request: `GET` on `/drupal/`
-5. We used a response time graph and an aggregate report to study the results
+5. We used a response time graph, a restult tree and an aggregate report to study the results

 ### Environment